OpenBioMaps/scripts/README.md

 use this to setup a perodical sql dump of your important tables

-## openbiomaps.R

-simplified OAuth2 based api interface for R users to work with data in postgresql database retreive all or selection of data into data.frame and more....

-deprecated here!
-MOVED TO obm.r repository!!!

 ## create_table_from_csv.R

 cml R script to create ALTER TABLE...
 SQL lines to extend an existing database table with several new columns.
 It is analysing the column contents and automatically set the proper SQL column types
->>>>>>> 98fce644490ba1f6e3faa4800c2767631d93452a